 Add a dollop of sweet shrimp paste (hae ko) and you're good to go!

-Asam Laksa is a spicy sour, fish and tamarind based soup.
+A spicy sour, fish and tamarind based noodle soup.

 Usually mackerel is used to prepare the fish broth; while there are also places which prepares them with a mix of mackerels and sardine.

 After a couple hours of boiling, the fish meats disintegrates (and broken into small chunks) which will then become part of the final broth.

 This dish is served with generous amount of finely sliced cucumbers, onions, red chilis, pineapples, lettuce, mint leaves, ginger flower, and thick rice noodles.

 A spoonful of thick and sweet shrimp paste (hae ko) is added to further enhance the taste.